 Paying off delinquent accounts can improve your credit score by updating your credit report to reflect paid or settled status.
 However, the extent of the impact varies depending on factors like severity and recency of delinquencies.
 Other credit factors also influence your score.
 While paying off delinquencies is positive, maintaining responsible credit habits is crucial for sustained improvement.

-Q. What happens when you pay off a delinquent account?
+What happens when you pay off a delinquent account?

 When you pay off a delinquent account, it typically gets updated on your credit report to reflect its paid or settled status.
-This update signals to creditors and credit bureaus that you have addressed the overdue debt.
+This update signals creditors and credit bureaus that you have addressed the overdue debt.
 While the account’s presence may still impact your credit history, resolving it positively demonstrates responsibility and can improve your creditworthiness over time.

 How Cedar Financial Can Help